The Power of Presence

 “A wandering mind is an unhappy mind.” – Matt Killingsworth

-Unlike other animals, humans have the unmatched ability to plan for the future, reminisce on past memories, and think about think about ice cream and a funny cat video while studying for an important exam.
+Unlike other animals, humans have the unmatched ability to plan for the future, reminisce on past memories, and think about ice cream and a funny cat video while studying for an important exam.

-The prefrontal cortex, along with its ability to plan, reason, and think about the future, may be the one key distinction that separates our species from all others, and has allowed us to ride in cars and travel to space.
+The prefrontal cortex, along with its ability to plan, reason, and think about the future, maybe the one key distinction that separates our species from all others and has allowed us to ride in cars and travel to space.
 But with great power comes great responsibility, and that’s where our abilities lead us astray.
 Instead of planning a better future or solving the world’s biggest challenges, our minds tend to wander to random things.

 In a 2010 study by Matthew Killingsworth and Daniel Gilbert, 5000 people from 83 different countries around the world downloaded a phone application that would prompt them to answer three questions randomly throughout the day: